kaufman-lab/.github/.github/ISSUE_TEMPLATE/code_review_template_internal.md

 title: "[DATE]: Code Review"
 ---

+## Package Review

+*Please check off boxes as applicable, and elaborate in comments below.
+Both author and reviewer may edit this form.*

 #### Justifications
 - [ ] **Privacy** Reviewer and author has agreed that this tool should not be published as open source
 - [ ] **Languages other than R** (if applicable) The author and reviewer agree that there is a compelling case to write this code in a language other than R.